AdaCore/training_material/courses/static_analysis_suite/130_lab_message_review.rst

   * Expand :file:`radar.adb` hierarchy (if not already)
   * Select a message on line 10

-* The subprogram has two bugs:
+* The subprogram has two types of bugs:

   * Overflow check on addition
   * Array index check on array access